 Amazon put Alexa onto the original Echo speaker in 2014 but since then, the Echo devices available have expanded rapidly, which has consequently seen Alexa in millions of homes across the world.
 Like Google Assistant, Alexa will perform various tasks for you and control various systems and the "Alexa" wake word is more personal than "Hey Google" or "Hey Siri".

 Like Google Assistant, Alexa will control compatible smart home devices, control music, run timers, reminders and alarms, find information online, play content on an Amazon Fire device, read news briefings, offer Alexa calling, among plenty more.
-Where Alexa has a distinct advantage over the other personal assistants is its compatibility with apps and services, with a huge list longer than Google's or Apple's, even if they are catching up.
+Where Alexa has a distinct advantage over the other personal assistants is its compatibility with apps and services, with a huge list longer than Google's or Apple's, even if they are quickly catching up.

 Our separate feature explains more detail on what Amazon Alexa is, what it does, which devices it is on and how to use it.
 Click here to find out more about Amazon Alexa.